mubarak-mustopha/word_count/README.md

 # word_count
-A program to count frequency of words in the text file passed as argument.
+A program that reads a text file and reports frequency of each word found.

+This project started from the skeleton code provided in UCBerkeley's CS162 course assignments.

+Additional enhancements and features were implemented by me.